UPDATED: APRIL 27, 2023 | 2 MIN READ

-Car insurance protects you against having to pay for damage and injuries relating to an accident.
+Car insurance protects you against paying for damage and injuries to an accident.
 Most states mandate that you have a minimum level of car insurance by law.
 This ensures that people are covered should they injure another person or damage their vehicle.
 Learn more about liability-only car insurance to determine what type of coverage you need.

 What Does Liability-Only Car Insurance Cover?

 Most states require you to have two types of liability insurance, but these are typically rolled into one policy.

 Bodily injury liability insurance covers medical bills, lost wages, and pain and suffering for all occupants (including the driver) of any other vehicle involved in an accident you cause.
 It does not cover yourself or the occupants of your car.

 This part of liability coverage covers damage to a third party’s property.
 This usually means their vehicle, but property damage coverage can also pay for items inside their car.
 Property damage liability insurance also pays for damage to buildings up to the limit specified in your policy.

 Personal Injury Protection (PIP)

 Personal injury protection coverage is only offered in a few states and is mandatory in 12 states.
 It’s available but optional in 7 additional states.